garbagemule/FastFood/README.md

     Setting                      Description
     -----------------------------------------------------------------------------------------------
-    affect-hunger: true|false    If true, instant eating food also affects the food bar, i.e. when a player with the `fastfood.instanteat` permission eats a food and either loses or gains health, they will also have their food bar de- or increased.
+    affect-hunger: true|false    If true, instant eating food also affects the food bar, i.e. when a player with the 'fastfood.instanteat' permission eats a food and either loses or gains health, they will also have their food bar de- or increased.
-    hunger-multiplier: <value>   The value is multiplied by the health of the food eaten, so if the multiplier is `0.5` and the health value is `4`, the food bar will increase by `2`.
+    hunger-multiplier: <value>   The value is multiplied by the health of the food eaten, so if the multiplier is 0.5 and the health value is 4, the food bar will increase by 2.